beenlanced/ai_learning_visualizing_latent_spaces/README.md

 I would like to extend my gratitude to all the individuals and organizations who helped in the development and success of this project.
 Your support, whether through contributions, inspiration, or encouragement, have been invaluable.
 Thank you.

 Specifically, I would like to acknowledge:

+- [geeksforgeeks](https://www.geeksforgeeks.org/what-is-latent-space-in-deep-learning/).
+This project was based off of their code which made it super convenient to test out my code against known results.
+Kudos and Thanks!

 - [Hema Kalyan Murapaka](https://www.linkedin.com/in/hemakalyan) and [Benito Martin](https://martindatasol.com/blog) for sharing their README.md templates upon which I have derieved my README.md.